WebAssembly/spec/md-proto/WebAssembly.md

 depth from the top.
 It returns the values of its operands, except `$index`.

 **Validation:**
- - A type is popped from the type stack and required to be `i32`.
  - `$arity` is required to be at most 1.
- - A sequence of `$arity` types are popped from the type stack.
- - For each depth in the table and `$default`, the sequence is [merged] into the control-flow stack entry `$depth` from the top.
+ - For each depth in the table and `$default`, the sequence of all but the last type in the operand sequence is [merged] into the control-flow stack entry that depth from the top.
- - If the length of the type stack is greater than the control-flow stack top's limit value, validation fails.

-> The return types are not pushed on the stack during validation, because control-flow does not "fall through" this instruction, so from the perspective of code immediately after it, it doesn't return anything.

 > This instruction serves the role of what is sometimes called a ["jump table"] in other languages.
 "Branch" is used here instead to emphasize the commonality